FAQ about Sexual Respect

-Retaliation refers to acts or attempts to seek retribution against a Complainant, Respondent, witness, or any individual or groups of individuals involved in or after participation in the investigation and/or resolution of an allegation of sexual misconduct.
+Retaliation refers to acts or attempts to seek retribution against a Complainant, Respondent, Witness, or any individual or groups of individuals involved in or after participation in the investigation and/or resolution of an allegation of sexual misconduct.
 Retaliation can be committed by any individual or group of individuals, not just by a Respondent or Complainant.
 Retaliation can take many forms, including continued abuse or violence, other forms of harassment, slander, or libel.
 Retaliation is prohibited at Grinnell College.

-Retaliation is not: talking to a confidential resource, seeking help from an advisor, requesting accommodations, discussing your experience privately with close friends, etc. The College’s retaliation policy applies to Respondents, Complainants, witnesses, and third parties.
+Retaliation is not: talking to a confidential resource, seeking help from an adviser, requesting accommodations, discussing your experience privately with close friends, etc. The College’s retaliation policy applies to Respondents, Complainants, witnesses, and third parties.

 What do you do if you see retaliation?

-What is a no-contact order?
+What is an on-campus no-contact order?